-Fiona said Shelve It “is easy to understand, approachable and achievable for anyone.
+Fiona said How to Style Bookshelves “is easy to understand, approachable and achievable for anyone.
 I loved that you started with the information about organising by functionality or aesthetically and showed that there were many ways to achieve a great outcome.
 All the examples of different ways to stack and display books and decorative items were easy to understand, relate to and replicate.”
 Now, Fiona’s books are orderly and leave spots for to show off her decor.

 “I love them.
 We still have all of our books, but they are now styled and pretty and show off not only our books but other personal items that we’ve collected over time.” – Fiona